pnicto/erp2gcal/README.md

 1. Problem: `Authorization Error Error 403: Access_denied`<br/>
    Solution: [Visit](https://console.cloud.google.com/), goto APIs & Services -> OAuth consent screen, select the app you created in step 3 of `Usage` and add your email under `Test Users`.
 2. Problem: `Unauthenticated`<br/>Solution: Delete the token.json and rerun the script with `Create calendar events`.

+# TODO
+1. Refactor the enrolment functions in `cms.py`.